Handwriting practice for teenagers.

 6 Sessions | Any handwriting problem | Homework set between sessions

 My Skype Handwriting Programme provides a tailored experience for you and your child.
 Over the course of six sessions working with me, your child can improve any aspect of their handwriting.
-As for you – mum, dad – I’m here to listen to your concerns, answer your questions and advise as to how you can best help your child.
+As for you – Mum, Dad – I’m here to listen to your concerns, answer your questions and advise as to how you can best help your teenager.

 Family life is hectic (I completely understand) – so I work around you.
 Let me know what time suits you and we’ll go from there.
-In between our conveniently set sessions, I’ll provide handwriting tasks that will secure the biggest improvements.
+In between our sessions, I’ll provide handwriting tasks that will solve the biggest improvements.